 The Camden Baby Feeding Team offers information and support for parents in Camden during pregnancy and after they have had their baby.
-Currently we provide online support groups, telephone support and offer individual video-calls.
-Some in-person one-to-one clinic appointments are available for complex issues that are not able to be resolved by videocall.
+You can join one of our baby feeding drop-ins.
+We also provide support over the phone, a weekly online group and video calls.
+If you are unable to attend a group we can arrange a home visit for certain circumstances.
+Some in-person one-to-one specialist appointments are also available for more complex issues.

-Parents can self-refer or be referred for help with establishing breastfeeding, bottle feeding, mixed feeding, expressing, planning return to work or stopping breastfeeding.
+Parents can self-refer or be referred for help with establishing breastfeeding, mixed feeding, bottle feeding, expressing, planning return to work or stopping breastfeeding.

 For updates and news, follow us on: